-Proteus Digital Health became the first company to receive Food and Drug Administration approval for an ingestible biomedical sensor that monitors the patient's compliance to medication.
+Proteus Digital Health became the first company to receive Food and Drug Administration approval for an ingestible biomedical sensor that monitors the patient's compliance with medication.

 This 'sensor-enabled tablet’ called Helius comes with an ingestible event marker.
 It can be administered with pills or incorporated into medicines by the manufacturers.
 Once swallowed, the sensor is activated by stomach acid.
 Then, it transmits a signal through the body to the skin patch attached to the skin of a patient, indicating that the patient has ingested medication.